nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

 * 0: transaction completed successfully
-* -1: transaction unable to complete due to failued operations, transaction canceled
+* -1: transaction unable to complete due to failed operations; transaction canceled

 Description

 Ends the current transaction.
-Returns 0 if the transaction completed without any error; returns -1 if any operation performed in the course of the transaction failed, in which case the transaction was automatically canceled.
+Returns 0 if the transaction was completed without any error; returns -1 if any operation performed in the course of the transaction failed, in which case the transaction was automatically canceled.

 ---